finefoot/cli/docs/reference/commandline/network_create.md

 to create an externally isolated `overlay` network, you can specify the `--internal` option.

+The `--internal` option can also be used to prevent external connections for networks with the `bridge` driver.
+For example, the container won't be able to access the Internet directly.
+Only connections to containers in the same network and to the Docker host itself are possible.

 ### Network ingress mode

 You can create the network which will be used to provide the routing-mesh in the